PhlyingPhalanges/NumeriXCore/README.md

 ## Acknowledgements

-This library was developed with insights gained from various textbooks and academic resources on numerical analysis.
-Key references that informed the principles and methods applied in this library include:
+This library was developed using insights from two key resources, one on numerical analysis and the other on C++ programming:

 - Süli, E., & Mayers, D. F. (2003).
 An Introduction to Numerical Analysis.
 Cambridge: Cambridge University Press.
-- Another APA citation here once I find one
+- Stroustrup, B. (2013).
+The C++ programming language (4th ed.).
+Addison-Wesley.

-These resources provided a solid foundation in numerical methods, which was instrumental in the development of NumeriXCore.
+These resources provided a solid foundation in numerical methods and C++, which was instrumental in the development of NumeriXCore.